amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 The key concepts behind FP are simple, minimalist.
 But FP derives immense expressive powers by composing these simple, individual concepts in a uniform way.
 This readily composable nature of concepts distinguishes FP from other programming paradigms, when things get complicated.

-Objects in OO are, by design, can be assembled.
+Objects in OO are designed to be assembled.
 But object assembly is different in kind form function composition.
 Functions compose like the individual stations are coupled in an assembly line.
 So long as the next station is equipped to accept the output of the previous station, the assembly line works smoothly.
 The arrival of the input animates a station into action.
 There is a unified sense of timing and flow.
 The traversal time through the assembly line is *linearly* proportional to the number of stations in the assembly line.
-By contrast, objects assemble and organise themselves rather like a group of people at an office party.
+By contrast, objects assemble and organise themselves rather like a group of people mingling and chatting at a party.
 People are autonomous; their individual actions are govern their internal motivations.
-But in a crowd, individuals regulate their actions and coordinate with the others, in accordance with applicable social norms.
+But in a crowd, individuals endeavour to regulate their actions and to coordinate with one another, in accordance with local social norms.
 There is no unified sense of timing and flow.
-Social order emerges organically.
-However, the need for coordination is a form of overhead—a social overhead.
-And this overhead grows *exponentially* with the number of people.
+In the absence of an external ordering, a social order emerges organically to aid collaboration.
+However, the need for coordination is a form of overhead—a collaborative overhead.
+And this overhead grows *exponentially* with the number of people involved in the conversation.

-Another way to look at this is that FP abstracts flow, whereas OO abstracts coordination.
-Abstracting something hides the finicky details thereof, in order to simplify the task.
-So, FP hides the low-level details associated with composition, thereby simplifying the task of composing large systems from subsystems.
-But because OO hides the low-level details associated with coordination, it simplifies the task of inter-object interactions.
-Interactions contribute to the exponential growth of system complexity.
-Since OO abstracts interactions, their explosive growth is hidden from view.
+Another way to look at this is that FP abstracts synchronised flow, whereas OO abstracts spontaneous coordination.
+Abstracting something hides the details and simplifies the associated task.
+FP hides the low-level details associated with function composition, thereby simplifying the task of composing large systems out of functional forms.
+But because OO hides the low-level details associated with inter-object coordination, it simplifies the task of arranging object interactions.
+Interactions contribute to the exponential growth of system complexity as the number of active objects increases.
+But since OO abstracts interactions, this costly growth is invisible to the programmer.

-Now, let us switch gears and discuss a few FP terms.
+Now, let us turn our attention to some FP terms.
 FP takes delight in giving ornate names to simple concepts.
 Below, I shall peel the arcane FP terms to reveal the simple concepts they denote.

 ***purity***—Mathematical functions mutate neither their input arguments nor external values.
 This property of functions is referred to as *purity*.
 Purity guarantees that FP functions will not mutate data sneakily—no side effects.
 By contrast, PP procedures often have side effects, usually in the form of global data mutation.